 Pinto beans are one of the finest sources of many B-complex vitamins like folates, thiamin, pyridoxine, pantothenic acid, riboflavin, and niacin.
 Most of these vitamins works as co-factors for the enzymes in carbohydrate, protein and fat metabolism.

 Pinto beans hold amazingly high amounts of folates; 525 μg or 94% of daily values.
 Folate, along with vitamin B-12, is one of the essential co-factor for DNA synthesis and cell division.
 Adequate folate in the diet around conception and during the pregnancy may help prevent neural-tube defects in the babies.

 Pinto beans contain very good amounts of minerals.
 100 g of dry beans hold copper-99%, iron-63%, manganese-50%, phosphorus-58%, selenium-51%, calcium-13%, and zinc-21%.

 100 g of pintos hold 1393 mg or 30% potassium.
-Potassium electrolyte is present in cell and body fluids; which help counter pressing effects of sodium on heart and blood pressure.
+Potassium electrolyte is present in the cells and body fluids, which help counter pressing effects of sodium on heart and blood pressure.